Azure/Communication/releasenotes/2021-February-1.md

 4. [Android] Unecessary to hold strong references on Objects with events (Call, CallAgent, DeviceManager, RemoteParticipant, RemoteVideoStream)

 ## Breaking API changes
+Renamed `CommunicationUserCredential` to `CommunicationTokenCredential` `RemoteParticipant` identifiers renamed:
+- `PhoneNumber` to `PhoneNumberIdentifier`
+- `CommunicationUser` to `CommunicationUserIdentifier`
+- `CallingApplication` to `CallingApplicationIdentifier`

+New `MicrosoftTeamsUserIdentifier` Added to support Teams interop scenarios

-`CallAgent.join` API has been changed to support Teams interoperability<br/>
-`join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)`<br/>
+`CallAgent.join` API has been changed to support Teams interoperability `join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)` is now:
-is now:<br/>
-`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`<br/>
+`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`

 With new types `GroupCallLocator`, `TeamsMeetingCoordinatesLocator`, `TeamsMeetingLinkLocator` being subclasses of `AbstractJoinMeetingLocator` that can be used for the various scenarios.